 Symptoms and diagnosis of periodontal disease in cats

-Both gingivitis and periodontitis are relatively easy to spot in cats, even by non-professionals.
-As described above, the disease is caused by plaque buildup.
-So, the first thing you might notice is the accumulation of plaque and tartar on your cat's teeth.
+As periodontal disease is caused by plaque buildup, the first thing you might notice is the accumulation of plaque and tartar on your cat's teeth.
 If left untreated, you might start noticing that the gums surrounding the teeth are becoming redder and more swollen in appearance.
 As the inflammation progresses, the gums may become bloody and very painful.
 Affected cats may exhibit signs of pain while eating and lose their appetite.
 Another common symptom of periodontal disease is bad breath (halitosis).

 Treatment and prognosis of periodontal disease in cats

 The treatment and prognosis of periodontal disease in cats largely depends on the stage at which it was caught.
 If caught early (at the gingivitis stage), the prognosis is usually very good.
 A vet will likely advise professional teeth cleaning, followed by treatment of the inflammation.
 More advanced stages of diseases, however, may be more difficult to treat.
 Your vet will have to carefully examine your cat's teeth to determine the severity of inflammation in order to design an appropriate treatment plan.

 Once the teeth have been cleaned by a professional and the inflammatory process is under control, you will be advised to continue regularly cleaning your cat's teeth to prevent the disease from recurring.

 Prevention of dental diseases in cats